Monaco at the 1988 Winter Olympics

 Monaco participated at the 1988 Winter Olympics in Calgary, Canada, held between 13 and 28 February 1988.
 The country's participation in the Games marked its second appearance at the Winter Olympics since its debut in the previous Games.

 The Monaco team consisted of three athletes who competed across two events.
 Albert Grimaldi served as the country's flag-bearer during the opening ceremony.
 Monaco had not won a Winter Olympics medal as of the Games, and did not win any medal in the current Games.

 Background

 Monaco first participated in Olympic competition at the 1920 Antwerp Olympics, and have participated in most Summer Olympic Games since.
-The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee in 1 January 1953.
+The Comité Olympique Monégasque (the National Olympic Committee (NOC) of Monaco) was recognised by the International Olympic Committee on 1 January 1953.
 The 1984 Winter Olympics marked Monaco's first participation in the Winter Olympics.
 After the nation made its debut in the previous Games, this edition of the Games in 1988 marked the nation's second consecutive appearance at the Winter Games.

 The 1988 Winter Olympics was held in Calgary, Canada, between 13 and 28 February 1988.
 The Monaco team consisted of three athletes who competed across two events.
 Albert Grimaldi served as the country's flag-bearer during the opening ceremony.
 Monaco had not won a Winter Olympics medal as of the Games, and did not win any medal in the current Games.